November 18, 2015

 Joining the Council

-The Town Council is only possible because of the time and effort of those who volunteer.
-Elections for two-year terms are held every year at the Fiesta in May.
+The Town Council is only possible because of the time and effort of volunteers.
+Elections for two-year terms are held every year in May or June.
 Vacancies on the Council are filled year-round by appointment.

 There are two representatives from each district and eight ˜Members-at-Large.` The eight districts are laid out to coincide with the elementary school boundaries as follows: